Caring for Your Hair Extensions

 Now let's cover the basics on how to wash and wear these beauties.
 Remember, how well you take care of you extensions along with the products and accessories you use will determine how long they will last.
-Based on my many years of experience, as a stylist and as someone who frequently wears extensions, here are my personal instructions, tips and recommendations for taking care of your hair extensions once you leave the salon.
+Based on many years of experience, as hair stylists and as women who frequently wear hair extensions, here are our personal instructions, tips and recommendations for taking care of your hair extensions once you leave the salon.

 Do NOT get your hair wet or damp for 48 hours after application.
 Give your bonds time to cure.
 This includes washing, sweating, saunas and hot tubs.
 Unless you have Beaded Weft Extensions, this applies to you.

 - Gently comb your extensions to remove any tangles BEFORE wetting.
 NEVER brush your extensions when they are wet.